 Section 1.
 The above recitals are expressly incorporated in and made part of this resolution as though fully set forth herein.
 Section 2.
-The Commission hereby adopts the Preliminary Summary and makes a preliminary landmark recommendation concerning the Building in accordance with Section 2-120-630 of the Municipal Code.
+The Commission hereby reaffirms its Preliminary Findings, adopts the Expanded Preliminary Summary, and reaffirms its preliminary landmark recommendation concerning the Building in accordance with Section 2-120-630 of the Municipal Code.
 Section 3.
 For purposes of Section 2-120-740 of the Municipal Code governing permit review, the significant historical and architectural features of the Building are preliminarily identified as: